TimLariviere/Snapdex-Compose/ARCHITECTURE.md

 This guide was written to demonstrate how I approach building mobile apps as a senior engineer, with a focus on clean structure, real-world trade-offs, and long-term maintainability.
 While Snapdex is a solo project, I’ve structured it as if I were contributing to a production app in a team setting.

+I also followed platform-level best practices when deciding which Android versions to target.
+Since Snapdex didn’t require any cutting-edge APIs, I chose to use the Google-recommended minimum SDK version, which at the time of development was API 24 (Android 7.0).
+This provides compatibility with over 97% of active devices, striking a good balance between feature support and broad device coverage.

 ## Architectural Principles

 When it comes to architecture, I strongly believe in **minimalism over over-engineering**.